 Once I read some Linus interview in which he said that if you are completely present in a situation and totally focused on something then that something *becomes* interesting, whatever it may be.

-So, I think that making your job interesting and fun and get really concentrated on the problem are the keys to your project success.
+So, I think that making your job interesting and fun and get really focused on the problem are the keys to your project success.

 ¡Happy Hacking!